SvennoNito/ScoringHero/README.md

 - Uses a Chebyshev Type 2 filter (zero-phase via forward-backward pass)
 - Configurable **cutoff frequency** and **filter order** per channel
 - The specified cutoff is the −40 dB stopband attenuation point
+- **Live magnitude response plot** — the frequency response curve updates in real time as you adjust filter parameters
 - Filters affect only the **displayed EEG signal** — power computations (spectrogram, wavelet, SWA) are unaffected
 - **Apply to all channels** checkbox to propagate settings across all channels at once

+### Automatic K-Complex Detection (MT-KCD)

+- One-click K-complex detection via the **MT-KCD algorithm** (Oliveira et al. 2020) — accessible from the Utilities menu or `Ctrl+K`
+- Select which EEG channel to analyse and which event type to store detections in
+- Configurable detection thresholds and frequency parameters
+- Limit detection to specific sleep stages (e.g., N2 only) when a scoring is loaded
+- Detections are imported as events and can be reviewed, corrected, and exported like any manually drawn event

 ### Automatic Sleep Scoring (GSSC)